Spikezone Learn to Play is finally here!! But what is it?

 Signing up a team of 4 or more is encouraged and playing with mates can add to the excitement but isn't required.
 Players signing up individually may get matched together to form teams.

 How do I sign my child up?

 Step 1 - register with Volleyball Victoria who is our state governing body.
-The registration fee is $18 and covers state membership and insurance for the term.
+The registration fee is $30 and covers state membership and insurance for the duration of the 2022 season (April 1 to March 31).
 During the registration process please ensure to type Surf Coast Volleyball Association into the "Other Association" text box.

 Volleyball Victoria Registration

 Step 2 - following registration, please make a payment of $70 via bank transfer using the details below or go to our online shop and select the Spikezone Fees product:

 Surf Coast Volleyball Assoc Inc

 Bank Account Details: BSB 633000 Account 169889177 (Bendigo Bank)